 Causes of Hypertension

-Acute stress and extreme environment are the main factors for increasing the blood pressure in normal and healthy individuals.
+Acute stress and unfavorable environmental factors are the main factors for increasing blood pressure in normal and healthy individuals.
 The increasing rate of the prevailing condition is mostly blamed on the lifestyle and dietary factors such as inactive habits, high diet sodium content from processed fatty foods, tobacco and alcohol use.

 High blood pressure is itself asymptomatic, that means there is no indication or any clear symptoms.
 This is the reason why high blood pressure is also referred to as ‘the silent killer’ since it could cause damage to the Cardiovascular system.

 A systolic blood pressure readings of 180 mmHg or above and a diastolic blood pressure readings of 110 mmHg or above could indicate the signs of hypertensive crisis that requires immediate medical attention.

 Diagnosis of Hypertension

 The process of diagnosis is usually carried out by measuring the patient’s blood pressure using sphygmomanometer.
 At least 3 different elevated readings are required to diagnose this condition.
 This examination along with additional tests help to identify the causes of high blood pressure and any other complications.